smlum/scription/README.md

 ### Saving and loading a project

-'Save project' creates a text file which you can load into Scription at a later time to save your work.
+'Save project' creates a text file which you can load into Scription at a later time.
 It preserves any text edits and annotations.

 If you have 'Autosave' turned on it saves your edits every 5 seconds, so that if you refresh the page, they should still be there.